Ableton/maxdevtools/m4l-production-guidelines/m4l-production-guidelines.md

 If you do make significant changes to the device, we recommend publishing the AMXD file with a different file name, in most cases this is done by appending a version number to the file name.

-### Version management
+### Version Management

 You may want to distribute new frozen versions of a plugin regularly.
 When continuing work on a plugin, it is recommended not to continue with the frozen, distributed version of a plugin but with the original unfrozen version.

-When you unfreeze a plugin to continue editing it, new copies of the dependencies it contained can be stored in a new folder on disk (**~/Documents/Max/Max for Live Devices**).
-This can cause confusion about which version of your dependencies you are working on.
+When you unfreeze a plugin to continue editing it, new copies of the dependencies it contained can be stored in a new folder on disk (in **~/Documents/Max/Max for Live Devices/**).
+This can cause confusion about which versions of your dependencies you are working on.

 A good rule could be to always remove the frozen version of a plugin from your system after distributing it.